 At Citizens Advice Watford, volunteers are at the heart of the service we provide to people in the local community.
-We operate a walk-in service from 9.30am to 3.30pm, Monday to Thursday.
-Our telephone service is available from 10am to 4pm Monday to Friday.
+We operate a walk-in service for initial assessments from 9.30am to 3.30pm, Monday to Thursday.
+The same service can be accessed by telephone from 10am to 4pm Monday to Friday.
 Most of our volunteers provide general information and advice, but we offer specialist services in debt and money, welfare benefits, housing, consumer and employment.
 We are fortunate to have engaged the services of a local family solicitor offering free legal advice.